 THE BABINDA BOULDERS

 Located one-hour drive south of Cairns, the Babinda Boulders are definitely worth escaping the city for.
-It’s got rainforest, it’s got boulders and most importantly it’s got a sweet, sweet swimming spot to get your chill on.
+It’s got rainforest, it’s got boulders and most importantly it’s got a spectacular swimming spot to get your chill on.

-Bring a picnic and laze about with the fam, splash around in the emerald green waters and take in the lush surrounds of the rainforest towering above you.
-It’s not hard to see why the boulders are a favourite amongst both tourists and locals alike.
+Bring a picnic and laze about, splash around in the emerald green waters and take in the too-green-to-be-true surrounds of the rainforest towering above.
+It’s not hard to see why the boulders are a favourite amongst both tourists and locals.

 Best time to visit: The water is generally flowing all year, although it rains A LOT in Babinda, so keep an eye on the weather and aim for a rain-free day.

-There is a relatively steep hike to the top of the gorge and an impressive waterfall at the end.
+Located 30 minutes south of Cairns, this local hotspot will have you work up a sweat before you cool off.
+There’s a relatively steep hike to the top of the gorge with an impressive waterfall at the end.

-Hot Tip: If you’re a bit of a thrillseeker, try your hand at something that’s rumoured to be loads of fun and take a canyoning tour down the gorge with Behana Canyoning.
+Tip: If you’re a bit of a thrillseeker, try your hand at something that’s rumoured to be loads of fun and take a canyoning tour down the gorge with Behana Days.

 Best time to visit: Any time of the year this place is perfect for an adventure but it’s especially fun after a downpour.

-This little treasure will take nearly an hour and a half of I-spy from Cairns but trust me it’s well worth the drive.
-The inland freshwater lake is formed within an extinct volcanic crater and with its cool blue waters and lush rainforest edging it’s seriously one epic find #nofilterneeded!
+This little treasure will take nearly an hour and a half of I-spy from Cairns but it’s well worth the drive.
+The inland freshwater lake is formed within an extinct volcanic crater, and its cool blue waters and lush rainforest edging make it a truly unique find.

-You’ll also find everything you need for an awesome family day trip here, with coin-operated BBQs, picnic areas, walking trails and plenty of fascinating wildlife to say g’day to (the turtle viewing platform is a must to check out).
+It’s got everything you need for an awesome day trip here: coin-operated BBQs, picnic areas, walking trails and plenty of fascinating wildlife to say g’day to (the turtle viewing platform is a must to check out).

 Best time to visit: A hot summer day as the water can be quite fresh at all times of the year.

-If you fancy sliding down rocks, you’ll love the natural playground of Josephine Falls, an hour south of Cairns.
+Zoom down rocky slides in the natural playground of Josephine Falls, an hour south of Cairns.

-There’s a beautiful top pool, with wheelchair access to a viewing platform, but it’s off-limits for swimming.
-Take some snaps instead and then follow the easy trail to the bottom swimming hole, where you can wallow about for as long as you like.
+There’s a beautiful top pool with wheelchair access to a viewing platform, but it’s off-limits for swimming.
+Take some snaps here and then follow the easy trail to the bottom swimming hole, where you can wallow about for as long as you like.
 There’s a sandy beach to relax on as well.

 Want to work up a sweat before you cool off?
 Hit the mountain bike trails with this handy guide.